 Each school will submit its 157 return annually along with an action plan.
-Each term a paired DSL from another school in the MAT and the home school's safeguarding governor will visit to review the impact of the action plan and any specific focus agreed at the DSL network meeting, including any recommendations from serious case reviews.
-This may include site walks, review of record keeping; spot checks of Single Central record.
+Each term a paired DSL from another school in the MAT and the home school's DSL will review the impact of the action plan and any specific focus agreed at the DSL network meeting, including any recommendations from serious case reviews.
+This may include site walks, review of record keeping, spot checks of Single Central record, etc.

 Safeguarding will be a standing item at Trust Board meetings.
-There will be a Safeguarding Trustee who will with the CEO review the Safeguarding procedures of the Trust.
+There will be a Safeguarding Trustee who, with the CEO, will review the Safeguarding procedures of the Trust.